The King's College Offers NYC Theater Experience to Students Nationwide

 Partners with Firebone Theatre for Summer Theater Institute

 NEW YORK -- August 13, 2013 -- Coming in June 2014, through a creative partnership between The King's College and Firebone Theatre, talented college students from all over the country will have a vital opportunity to experience and participate in the New York City theater industry at the NYC Summer Theater Institute.

-The NYC Summer Theater Institute is a four week intensive training experience for budding actors and playwrights, directors and producers, theater managers and documentary filmmakers.
+The NYC Summer Theater Institute is a four week intensive training experience for budding actors and playwrights, directors and producers, and theater managers.
+The first summer will also offer a special course in short form documentary filmmaking.
 Students who meet application requirements and are accepted to the Institute will learn from theater professionals while living in the city whose name is synonymous with Broadway.

 Award-winning working professionals from New York will teach classes and seminars at the Institute.
 In addition, participants will have opportunities to see quality productions and rehearse their own creations in workshops guided by professionals.
 The Institute will conclude with performances of student work at the Firebone Theatre Summer Theater Festival.

 Chris Cragin Day, a playwright and Assistant Professor of Writing and Theater at The King's College, will direct the Institute.
-Cragin Day's plays have been performed in Manhattan and in numerous other cities, and her work has been recognized by the O'Neill National Music Theater Conference, the Yale Music Theater Institute, and others.
+Cragin Day's plays have been performed in Manhattan and in numerous other cities, and her work has been recognized by the Public Theater, the O'Neill Theater Center, and others.